COmbinatorial PEptide POoling Design for TCR specificity

 • generation of pooling scheme (Pooling scheme)

-• generation of punched cards of efficient peptide mixing (STL files)
+• generation of punched cards of efficient peptide mixing (3D masks)

-• results interpetation using hierarchical Bayesian model (Activated pools)
+• results interpetation using hierarchical Bayesian model (Interpretation)

 Cite as